 Delaware defines "reckless driving" as driving "in willful or wanton disregard for the safety of persons or property."
 The term "willful" refers to conduct that is intentional or purposeful.
 And "wanton" generally means the person understood but disregarded the consequences of the conduct.

 The consequences of a reckless driving violation depend on the circumstances.
-But generally, the possible penalties of a conviction are:
+But generally, the possible penalties for a conviction are:

 Delaware has another law that prohibits "careless or inattentive driving."
 The law defines "careless driving" as operating a vehicle "in a careless or imprudent manner, or without due regard for road, weather and traffic conditions then existing."
 And "inattentive driving" means failing to give "full time and attention" or "maintain proper lookout" while behind the wheel.

 The difference between reckless and careless or inattentive driving might be subtle in some cases.
 Generally, reckless driving involves the operation of a vehicle that's obviously dangerous, whereas more subtle instances of bad driving might be in the careless or inattentive driving category.